It's a New Day in Public Health.

 Understanding Salt/Sodium

-Contact the Bureau of Chronic Disease Prevention
+Bureau of Chronic Disease Prevention

 Sodium Guidelines

-Most sodium consumed in the United States comes from salt added during commercial food processing and preparation, including foods prepared at restaurants.
+Most sodium consumed in the U.S. comes from salt added during commercial food processing and preparation, including foods prepared at restaurants.
 Too much sodium is bad for your health.
 It can increase your blood pressure and your risk for a heart attack or stroke.
 Heart disease and stroke are among the leading causes of death in Florida.

 Current dietary guidelines for Americans recommend that adults in general should consume no more than 2,300 mg of sodium per day.
 Eating less sodium can help manage high blood pressure.